anonaddy/anonaddy/README.md

 When you delete your account the following happens:

 * All of your recipients are deleted from the database
-* All of your aliases that use a shared domain e.g. @anonaddy.me are soft deleted from the database (this is to prevent any chance of another user generating the same alias in the future)
+* All of your aliases that use a shared domain e.g. @anonaddy.me are soft deleted from the database (this is to prevent any chance of another user generating the same alias in the future) any identifying information e.g the alias description is removed
 * All of your other aliases are deleted from the database
 * All of your custom domains are deleted from the database
 * Your user details are deleted from the database